-On 1/1/21 the General Fund balance was \$739,486 which includes the reserves in Chart 1.
-Since then, we have realized revenues of \$212,078, which includes depreciation of \$111,511 and expenditures of \$124,253 resulting in a balance of \$827,311 as of 5/31/21.
-The general fund balance available for expenditure is \$178,202.
+On 12/31/20 the General Fund balance was \$739,486 which includes the set asides in Chart 1.
+Since then, we have realized revenues of \$212,078, including depreciation of \$111,511 and expenditures of \$124,253 resulting in a balance of \$827,311 as of 5/31/21.
+As the Audit Committee meets directly prior to the meeting the recommendations will be presented at the Executive Committee meeting.

-CSBD reserves a portion of the General Fund to:
+CSBD sets aside a portion of the General Fund to:

-- Assure that funds are available in the event of a questioned or disallowed cost.
-While we carry D&O insurance, we reserve funds, as not every type of expenditure is covered by our insurance. - 2.
+- 1. Assure that funds are available in the event of a questioned or disallowed cost.
+While we carry D&O insurance we set aside funds, as not every type of expenditure is covered by our insurance. - 2.
 Cover principal payments for the CSBD 2890 W. Cypress Creek Blvd. building.
-Our grants pay for the interest on the mortgage and straight-line depreciation based on 25 years.
+Our grants pay for the interest on the mortgage and straight line depreciation based on 25 years.
 The depreciation is paid into the General Fund and is used to pay for the mortgage principal.
 As is true of most mortgages, payments in the earlier years are mostly interest and are covered by the grants.
 In later years as the majority of the payment is made up of the principal the depreciation collected and paid to the General Fund will be applied to pay for the principal.

-The governing boards have approved the reserve of the depreciation payments each year until we have sufficient funds collected to pay the principal as the mortgage ages.
+The governing boards have approved the set aside of the depreciation payments each year until we have sufficient funds collected to pay the principal as the mortgage ages.
 Fiscal has calculated the amount that will be needed to pay the principal and tracks it on a monthly basis.

 Fiscal has updated the General Fund Memo so the governing boards will be apprised of the payments toward the principal as it increases over time and will also be able to see expenditures and revenues related to our other activities.
+The depreciation payment to the General Fund is not reported in the revenue or expenditure schedule as it appears in the Chart for the set-asides along with the other governing boards' approved set asides.

-Chart 1- General Fund Reserves
+Chart 1 General Fund Set Asides

 Category Dollar Amount

-Contingency reserve \$250,000
+Contingency set aside \$250,000

-Depreciation collected (cumulative to date) \$399,109
+Depreciation collected to date minus principal payments charged against the depreciation reported in Chart 3 Expenditures) 1 \$399,109

 Total \$649,109

-Chart 2, below is the budgeted list of projected expenditures approved by the CSBD Council that can be charged against the General Fund.
+Chart 2, below is the list of projected expenditures approved by the CSBD Council that can be charged against the General Fund.
 Actual expenditures fluctuate and are reported each year.

-Chart 2- Board Approved Annual Budget Items
+Chart 2 Board Approved Cost Items